Abhishekgarg727/react-native-tooltips/README.md

     ReactNative: Native Tooltips (Android/iOS)

-If this project has helped you out, please support us with a star 🌟
 </h1>

 This library is a React Native bridge around native tooltips.
 It allows you to create simple tip views.